Denison River

 Denison River is a river in South West Tasmania, Australia.
 It is within the South West Wilderness, and drains into the Gordon River below the Gordon Splits.
 Its catchment starts in the south of the King William Range.

-It lies to the east of the Prince of Wales Range (Tasmania), north west of Gordon Dam and Lake Gordon, and west of The Spires (Tasmania).
+It lies to the east of the Prince of Wales Range, north west of Gordon Dam and Lake Gordon, and west of The Spires.